zomnium/plastichabitat/tools/index.md

 ## MAMP - Local development

 Combine Mac OS X with Apache, MySQL and PHP and you'll have MAMP.
 There is an application with all-in-one, called [MAMP](http://www.mamp.info/en/index.html).
+Bitnami has [some stacks](https://bitnami.com/stacks/infrastructure) available too.
 I prefer to install and manage it myself using these:

 * [PHP for OS X by Liip](https://github.com/liip/php-osx)
 * [MySQL Community Edition](http://dev.mysql.com/downloads/mysql/)